wp-plugins/skt-nurcaptcha/readme.txt

 == Frequently Asked Questions ==

+= The number of blocked attemptives is growing too slowly.
+Does that mean that the plugin is not working?

+If you was facing a greater number of spambot registrations than the figures you see now in the counter, that means the plugin is doing its job perfectly.
+Many of the spambots give up the attack when confronted to the reCaptcha challenge, so they come and go silently.
+These bots may not trigger the counter, but they will not get inside your site walls, either.

 = Does NURCaptcha blocks spambots only? =

 That is the main target of any captcha plugin: to catch bots and allow human beings to pass by.
 So it